microsoft/mu_plus/MsCorePkg/MacAddressEmulationDxe/Readme.md

 This driver provides UEFI support for MAC Address Emulation.
 There are two main

-## Features in this driver
+## Feature of this driver

-1. Support for updating the station address (i.e. the MAC address) for UEFI SNP instances that are used for PXE boot.
+Support for updating the station address (i.e. the MAC address) for UEFI SNP instances that are used for PXE boot.
 This ensures that the MAC address is emulated in preboot.

-2. Support for the configuration story for MAC emulation.
-This includes a settings manager that provides access to the MAC emulation setting as well as code that verifies the proper provisioning of the MAC address to use for emulation.

 ## Usage